mreppell/Karp/README.md

  Command                              |    Description
 ---------------------------------------- | --------------------------------
-**-r / -\-ref**          | Reference fasta files, must have matching .idx file created with samtools faidx.<br>Multiple files entered with comma delimiter.
+**-r / -\-ref**          | Reference fasta files, must have matching .fai file created with samtools faidx.<br>Multiple files entered with comma delimiter.
 **-i / -\-index**        | Name of k-mer index file built with 'index' **-f / -\-forward**      | Fastq files to be quantified, can be gzipped.
 Enter multiple files with comma<br>separating them.
 If quantifying single-end reads, enter fastq files with<br>this command.
 If quantifying paired-end reads enter forward files with <br>this command.
 **-\-paired**            | Enter this flag if you are quantifying paired-end reads